 The simple answer is that it is worth driving from Sydney to Brisbane because you’ll get to explore some of the best scenery in the country, as well as one of its most interesting coastlines.

 The East Coast is one of the most popular places for people backpacking in Australia and there’s a good reason for that.

-The best and easiest way to see all of these places is to by car.
+The best and easiest way to see all these places is by car.
 Even though this is a small road trip compared to others in the country, the distances involved are still huge.

 Without a car, it would be difficult to travel between all these places.
-You can all adapt your itinerary to suit your needs.
+You can adapt your itinerary to suit your needs.
 Something you can’t do if you’re using public transport.

 The good thing about this road trip is that there are plenty of places to stay along the way.
 Unlike a road trip from Perth to Darwin, for example, you won’t need to drive for hours to find accommodation.

 All along the coast, you will find somewhere to stay.
 You’ll find a wide range of choices too.